 All of the following pre-admission courses must be completed and fulfill all associated requirements prior to matriculation into the EMU PA Program.
 Visit Pre-Admissions Courses for more detailed information, including deadlines for completion of courses.

-Candidates selected for an on-campus interview will be required to provide appropriate GRE score documentation directly to EMU.
-In the event that appropriate score reports are not provided to EMU, the candidate will be removed from consideration for admission.
-The Eastern Michigan University GRE Institutional Code is 1201.
+Candidates are not required to self-report their GRE scores on their CASPA application, but must follow the guidelines as delineated above.
+In the event that appropriate score reports are not provided, the candidate will be removed from consideration for admission.

 All letters of reference must be submitted through CASPA, in accordance with CASPA guidelines.
 CASPA will process an applicant's application and deem it "complete" as long as two references are completed.